"Genealogy: Where you confuse the dead and irritate the living."

 On Patrick's side, generations of Hayden family researchers, including Patrick himself, have spent a lot of energy examining Francis Heydon (Hayden, Heyden), a first-generation immigrant to Virginia and Maryland who died in 1694, and who is the earliest ancestor of the Virginia, Maryland, and Kentucky Haydens.
 It's been asserted since the late nineteenth century that he was the same Francis Hayden that was christened in Watford, Hertfordshire on 14 Aug 1628, and that he was a great-grandson of the armigerous Francis Heydon who married Frances Longueville.
 Unfortunately, there are too many inconsistencies in this narrative.
 There's no positive proof that the Francis who died in Maryland in 1694 is the same person who was born in Watford in 1628.
 And there are significant problems both with the widely-repeated idea that the immigrant Francis's father was the Edward Heydon who married Ellenor Whitehead, and with the equally-widespread idea that this Edward's father, another Edward Hayden who married a Frances Burr, was the same Edward as the eldest son of Francis Hayden who married Frances Longueville.
 Patrick's patrilineal descent from the original immigrant Francis has been proven by the Hayden DNA Project, but we no longer consider Francis more of a candidate for "gateway ancestor" status than any of the other possible-but-unproven candidates noted in the next several paragraphs.

 Judge Edward F. Butler's vast 1997 tome, The Descendants of Thomas Pincerna, Progenitor of the Butler Family, traces a descent to Patrick's great-times-3 grandfather Christopher C. Butler (1810-1858) from the original Butler settlers of Kent Island, Maryland, who are themselves solidly proven "gateway ancestors".
-Unfortunately, this rests on the idea that John Butler (born 1668 or 1675 in Virginia, died after 1723) was a son of Thomas Butler and Jane Baldridge, and while this is accepted by Judge Butler and some other Butler researchers, it appears to be without proof.
+Unfortunately, this rests on the idea that Patrick's great-times-9 grandfather John Butler (born 1668 or 1675 in Virginia, died after 1723) was a son of Thomas Butler and Jane Baldridge, and while this is accepted by Judge Butler and some other Butler researchers, and marked as possible in Jon Stallard's 2004 Butler of Droitwich, it appears to be unproven.

 Finally, Patrick's 9X great-grandfather Henry Culpepper (1633-1675), proven by DNA testing to be the common ancestor of 80% of the Culpeppers in America, is often shown as a son of John Culpeper, baptized 26 Oct 1606 in Harrietsham, Kent, a descendant of many manorial and armigerous families.
-The evidence is strong but inconclusive; a good summary can be found at this entry at the extensive Culpepper family site.
-Patrick can't justify this rationally, but his gut feeling is that this is his "gateway ancestor" candidate that's most likely to eventually pan out.
+The evidence is suggestive but inconclusive; a good summary can be found at this entry at the extensive Culpepper family site.
 Notably, if this Henry Culpepper really turns out to be the son of this John, then Teresa and Patrick's most recent common ancestor would be recent indeed -- John Culpepper of Bedgebury, Goudhurst, Kent (1430-1480), a major figure in this late-medieval legal drama.

 (2) Mayflower passengers